30+ Salary Increase Letter Samples | How to Ask for Pay Rise?

 • Employee promotion

-• When employees complete the probation period
+• When employees complete the probationary period

 • Increase in the cost of living within the region

-• If an employee is being paid below average market value
+• If an employee is being paid below-average market value

 • When employees acquire new skills and qualifications